andreizilla/ApplyVision/index.md

 **ApplyVision is a Microsoft Windows application**

 ApplyVision requires 2 additional packages from Microsoft to run.
-It comes with these pakcages in the installer and will try to instal them upon first run.
+It comes with these pakcages in the installer and will try to install them upon first run.
 If you wish to install these required packages manually then follow these directions:

 Install this: [IIS Express](https://www.microsoft.com/en-us/download/details.aspx?id=48264)